odoo/documentation/content/applications/finance/fiscal_localizations/united_kingdom.rst

 #.
 Log into the company for which the submission has to be done.
 #.
 Go to :guilabel:`General Settings`, and in the :guilabel:`Users` section, click
    :guilabel:`Manage Users`.
-Select the user who will submit the VAT return.
+Select the user who is connected to HMRC.
 #.
 Go to the :guilabel:`UK HMRC Integration` tab and click :guilabel:`Reset Authentication
    Credentials` or :guilabel:`Remove Authentication Credentials` button.
+#.
+You can now :ref:`register your company to HMRC <uk_localization/hmrc-registration>` and submit
-Then click again to create new credentials.
-It is now possible to submit the tax report for this company.
+   the tax report for this company.
 #.
 Repeat the steps for other companies' HMRC submissions.

 .. note::